Around Town: Rick Sebak Was in Love From The First Lick

 I was in love from the first lick.
 The two extra ingredients gave a wonderful grit to the simple creamy treat.
 There were tiny sweet lumps of not totally uniform size spread throughout.
 I got a homemade waffle cone and a quart to go.

 It turns out I’m a latecomer.
 They’ve been making this stuff for probably five or six years now.
-“It has a cult following,” Jerrod told me, “always sells fast, just like Sweet Cream.”
+“It has a cult following,” Jarrod told me, “always sells fast, just like Sweet Cream.”

-Watch Jerrod make his Brown Butter Ice Cream⇓
+Watch Jarrod make his Brown Butter Ice Cream⇓